 Fine art photographers buy a lot of freedom in processing their work.
-In their personal vision, they create an image to their liking and it does not necessarily correspond to what they really saw in the field.
-Either you take out disturbing elements from the photo or as mentioned even colour.
+In their personal vision, they create an image to their liking, which does not necessarily correspond to what they saw in the field.
+Either you take out disturbing elements from the photo or, as mentioned, even colour.
 In the post-processing software, they may even create a completely new reality.

-Sometimes the idea can grow after the picture was taken and then the fine art is created on the computer.
-The best fine art photographers however already have a vision when capturing a certain scene.
+Sometimes the idea can grow after the picture is taken and the fine art is created on the computer.
+The best fine art photographers, however, already have a vision when capturing a certain scene.
 When I look at a chosen subject, I sometimes see it simply as a geometric shape or an arrangement of geometric shapes and try to record the sensation I see or feel at the moment.
 Pre-visualizing matters and imagination or fantasy play an important role.
 It takes guts to dare to be different.

-People will respond with different sensations/emotions to different shapes, textures, lines, tones, colors, patterns, etcetera.
+People will respond with different sensations/emotions to different shapes, textures, lines, tones, colours, patterns, etcetera.
 The fine art photographer will respond to the subject with his personal perception of sensations, emotions, and mood.

-As a fine art photographer, I will always try to examine the picture carefully through the viewfinder in order to previsualize what the camera will record or not.
-And in most cases, I already know before pushing the shutter, how to correct or process my picture later, to create a piece of fine art.
-This applies especially when I want to create long exposure pictures with that special mood.
+As a fine art photographer, I will always try to examine the picture carefully through the viewfinder to previsualise what the camera will record or not.
+And in most cases, I already know, before pushing the shutter, how to correct or process my picture later to create a piece of fine art.
+This applies especially when I want to create long-exposure pictures with that special mood.
 (I would like to invite you also to read my blogs on black and white landscape photography and on minimalism on my website)

 Since this is a very personal process, every fine art photographer has his own definition of fine art photography.
-The post-processing can be very simple and straight forward but also very complex and time-consuming.
+Post-processing can be very simple and straightforward but also very complex and time-consuming.